Ronan O'Gara: 1997–2007

 O'Gara made his Munster debut alongside longtime Munster and Ireland teammate David Wallace against Connacht in August 1997, scoring 19 points.
 O'Gara's Heineken Cup debut came against Harlequins in September 1997 in the 1997–98 Heineken Cup.
 O'Gara kicked 15 points, but Munster lost the game 48–40.
 He started for Munster in the 2000 Heineken Cup Final, which Northampton Saints won 8–9, and again in the 2002 Heineken Cup Final, which Leicester Tigers won 15–9.

 O'Gara's last minute conversion against Gloucester on 18 January 2003 helped Munster to a 27-point victory which took them through to the Heineken Cup quarter final; this match has come to be known in Munster folklore as the Miracle Match.
 He was part of the Munster team that won the 2002–03 Celtic League, starting and scoring 12 points as Munster beat Neath 37–17 in the Millennium Stadium.
-O'Gara turned down the chance to join NFL side Miami Dolphins in March 2003.
+O'Gara turned down the chance to join the NFL's Miami Dolphins in March 2003.
 He started when Munster beat Llanelli Scarlets to win the Celtic Cup in May 2005, scoring 17 points in the game.

 O'Gara played a key part in Munster's Heineken Cup winning team of 2006.
 O'Gara had an important role in Munster's semi-final victory over rivals Leinster by scoring 20 points, including a 77th minute try.
 On 20 May 2006, O'Gara kicked 13 points in Munster's first Heineken Cup Final victory over Biarritz at the Millennium Stadium in Cardiff.

 On 22 October 2006, O'Gara kicked a last minute penalty from inside his own half to win Munster a 21–19 victory over Leicester Tigers in the first round of the pool stages at Welford Road.
 O'Gara scored 15 points during Munster's win in the 2006–07 Heineken Cup pool game against French side Bourgoin on 14 January 2007.
 He kicked 5 points in Munster's quarter-final defeat to Scarlets on 30 March 2007.